VinodrajVK/MedVault-SourceCode/README.md

----

 ## Running the Project

-To run the Flutter file on your local device, follow these steps:

 ### Prerequisites
 - Ensure that you have Flutter installed on your machine.
-If not, follow the official Flutter installation guide [here](https://flutter.dev/docs/get-started/install).
+If not, follow the official [Flutter installation guide](https://flutter.dev/docs/get-started/install).

 ### Clone the Repository
 1. Clone this repository to your local machine using the following command: